Terstegge/mbed-os-MSP432/README.md

 leave for a short while, but the USB device itself will stay connected all the time.
 This lead to the problem that my file manager did not mount the mass storage device after a download.
-For Linux users I provide a small shell script (`bin/mountXDS110`), which will check in a endless loop if the mass storage device (for me `/dev/sda`) is present and mount this device if the `<mount_dir>` is not visible.
+For Linux users I provide a small shell script (`bin/mountXDS110`), which will check (in a endless loop) if the mass storage device (for me `/dev/sda`) is present but the `<mount_dir>` is not visible.
+In this case the script will automatically perform a mount operation.
+The script can be run in user mode.
 Simply change this script to your needs, and let it run in a separate terminal.

 Another problem for me (on Linux) was the `modemmanager`, which connected to the UART device and prohibited access to it.
+This problem showed up during greentea test.
 You might consider deleting this program with `sudo apt-get purge modemmanager`.
-This problem showed up during greentea test.

 ### Build configuration